 Contributions are a great way of creating a community around your project and getting help from others with making your code better.

 However, when using a dual licensing model, there are consideration to be made before you can accept contributions.
 Since contributions are made to your public repository, now licensed with GPL (or other copyleft license) - that means two things:

-- Contributions made using GPL licensed code are also GPL licensed.
+- Contributions made using copyleft (like GPL) licensed code are also copyleft GPL licensed.

 - The copyright of the contribution itself (regardless of the license) - belongs to the contributor.

-As long as the contributions you accept remain in your public, GPL licensed code, that's usually not a problem.
-However, since you will want to apply those contributions to your MIT licensed code, it means you will need to change their license from GPL to MIT.
+As long as the contributions you accept remain in your public, GPL (for example) licensed code, that's usually not a problem.
+However, since you will want to apply those contributions to your permissive (MIT for example) licensed code, it means you will need to change their license from GPL to MIT.